flerokoo/vocabulary-bot/README.md

 ### [Try it here](https://t.me/improve_vocabulary_9000_bot)

 # Scheme
-Simplified scheme of application architecture/layers
+Simplified scheme of application architecture/layers.

+Highlights:
+* Layered architecture
+* Complex bot states are made with passive-view _MVP pattern_ in mind
+* General purpose telegram bot framework.
+Easily extendable and can be used for any application

 ![Architecture](./images/scheme.png)